pipeline-training/jenkins-declarative/Exercise-02.md

 **Note**: You need to have a Github personal access token ([Github-Personal-Access-Token.md](Github-Personal-Access-Token.md)) before proceeding.

-First let's add your Github credentials to the Jenkins' Credentials manager:
+Let's add your new created access token to the Jenkins' Credentials manager:

 1. Navigate back to your personal folder in Jenkins
 2. Click on **Credentials**